uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

 &lt;UNLOADING REMARK.Conform&gt; is used as a flag and it can contain 2 possible values:<br /><br />
-   ‘0’ = ‘NO’ there are unloading remarks;
+   '0' = 'NO' there are unloading remarks;
-   ‘1’ = ‘YES’ no unloading remarks present.
+   '1' = 'YES' no unloading remarks present.

 **Technical Description**